STOP DOING CHEST FLYS

 - First, look at the position of the shoulder region and the risk to the joint when performing the Dumbbell Chest Fly unsupported on a bench.
 With your arms held out to the sides, there is no protection against hyperextension of the shoulder with fatigue.
 Should you fail, you’re going to tear up your shoulders especially the anterior capsule of your shoulders.

 - Next, to accommodate the weakness in this position, you need to lighten the weights significantly.
 This provides less of a mechanical overload to the pecs.

 - Also, the stretch that people argue they feel more intensely with a Dumbbell Chest Fly is not really something that exists.
 What you are feeling is not a stretch in the pecs but rather a more intense stretch in the coracobrachialis muscle.

 - So, what can you do instead?
 I recommend the Standing Crossover Fly.
 With this exercise, you have the least amount of tension on the pecs when they are at their weakest and the most tension on them when they are at their strongest.

-- The cable standing version also allows you to match the weight better to your strength curve and provide more of an overload while eliminating almost all of the risk to the shoulder that is common with the dumbbell variation.
+- The cable standing version done with a weight machine also allows you to match the weight better to your strength curve and provide more of an overload while eliminating almost all of the risk to the shoulder that is common with the dumbbell variation.

 - If you can’t stand to part with the fly exercise, consider a Floor Fly instead.
 The Floor Fly variation provides you with the floor to prevent unwanted joint stress and give you a safety net should a weight fall.